mdtux89/mdtux89.github.io/_posts/2015-12-11-torch-tutorial.md

 The nn package
 ------------

-As only the most clever will have deduced, `nn` is the Neural Networks package.
+`nn` is the Neural Networks package.
 So what do we need to train and test a NN?

 * **Model**.
 Do we want a feedforward network, a convolutional network, a recurrent network, a recursive one?
 How many layers?
 How many units for each layer?
-Which activation function we want to use on each layer?
+Which activation function do we want to use on each layer?
 Do we want to use dropouts to reduce overfitting?
 * **Training**.
 We want two things: an algorithm (e.g., Stochastic Gradient Descent) and a loss function (called *Criterion* in Torch) to optimize.
 * **Data**.
-This is the most important part: no data, no party.
+This is the most important part: no data, no fun.
 * **Prediction and Evaluation**.
 Finally, we need to be able to use the trained model to make predictions and assess its performance on a test dataset.

 Before starting, a small note on passing hyperparameters.
-Hyperparameters tuning (such as the choice of the number of layers, units, so on and so forth) is very important when running experiments with NNs so we don't want to change the script every time we change one.
+Hyperparameter tuning (such as the choice of the number of layers, units, so on and so forth) is very important when running experiments with NNs so we don't want to change the script every time we change one.
 We can specify them as command line options (with default values, of course):
 {% highlight lua %}
 cmd = torch.CmdLine()
 cmd:text()